Quinncuatro/blogPostDrafts/articleForBuildspace/index.md

 Everyone I talked to seemed understandably smitten with the concept of decentralized finance, but I was trying to cut through the noise of all the day trading and trying to find where actual bedrock innovation was being made.

-I sifted through a lot of altcoins and vaporware to find projects like Golem (a way for folks to rent spare computing cycles to arists who need to render their work), IOTA (a network built to handle IoT transactions), and Request Network (a suite of financial tools for crypto payments).
+I sifted through a lot of altcoins and vaporware to find projects like Golem (a way for folks to rent spare computing cycles to artists who need to render their work), IOTA (a network built to handle IoT transactions), and Request Network (a suite of financial tools for crypto payments).
 These were teams that were bucking the trend of trying to make a boatload of money from ICOs and instead actually trying to change the way that we interact with the Internet.
-Something about these teams of people in the middle of one of the craziest bull runs of history saying "screw the quick money, what we're working on is IMPORTANT" really stuck with me.
+Something about these teams of people in the middle of one of the craziest bull runs of history saying "screw the quick money, what we're working on is "IMPORTANT" really stuck with me.

 Then the bubble came up, the hype died out, and I pulled most of my (meager) investments out.
 I kept a loose eye on the space just to keep up to speed but didn't get too involved again.